Wakefield, Massachusetts: World War II Memorial Committee

 The Town of Wakefield tasked a fifteen-member committee headed by Selectwoman Phyllis Hull to oversee the construction of a World War II Veterans' Memorial on the Upper Common.
 The memorial includes the names of 72 Wakefieldians who lost their lives during World War II, as well as names of all other Wakefieldians who served in the war.
 The creation of the committee overseeing the project was authorized in 2007, and the memorial was completed in 2011 and unveiled on Veterans Day, November 11, 2011.

 Health

-MelroseWakefield Hospital (formerly Melrose-Wakefield Hospital), a Level II trauma center, is located to the south of Wakefield in nearby Melrose and serves both the town of Wakefield and city of Melrose.
+MelroseWakefield Hospital (formerly Melrose-Wakefield Hospital), a Level II trauma center, is located to the south of Wakefield in nearby Melrose (approximately 3.2 miles south of the Town Center and 1.5 miles south of Greenwood) and serves both the town of Wakefield and city of Melrose.

 Board of Health

 The Wakefield Board of Health (BOH) legislates health policy within the town.
-As of January 2023, the three-member board is composed of Chair Elaine M. Silva, Vice-Chair Candace Linehan, and Secretary Laurel Skinder Gourville.
+As of April 2025, the three-member board is composed of Chair Elaine M. Silva, Vice-Chair Candace Linehan, and Marcy McCauley.
 The BOH works in concert with the Health Department and Health Director Ruth L. Clay.